ashwintitus14/college/InternetTechnologyNotes.md

 * Ajax : Allows web applications to perform like desktop applications.
 * Data Heirarchy
     * Bits -> Characters -> Field -> Record -> File -> Database
-* Interpreted programs can run as soon as they're downloaded by the broweser and do not have to wait for compilation but they generally run slower than compiled programs.
+* Interpreted programs can run as soon as they're downloaded by the browser and do not have to wait for compilation but they generally run slower than compiled programs.

 # Chapter 2 - Introduction to HTML5: Part 1